Why Founders Should Consider the Importance and Impact of Limited Partners

 Katie Riester

 Founders can get much satisfaction from knowing who a firm’s LPs are.
 This way, founders understand who else benefits when their companies successfully exit.
 It can create an incredible butterfly effect.
 You can identify more positives that can come from your company’s success beyond the wealth created for you and your team.
 LPs can also be wonderful partners to founders too.
 I’ve seen LPs introduce founders to acquirers and become customers of portfolio companies.
 But by far, the biggest reason for a founder is to understand their LPs and how they affect the world.
-At Felicis, our LPs have a global impact (e.g., protecting millions of acres of land and increasing childhood cancer survival rates), but we have also brought on more locally-focused LPs that help children remain in school and reduce recidivism in prisons.
+At Felicis, our LPs have a global impact (e.g., protecting millions of acres of land and increasing childhood cancer survival rates).

 I want them to find work they enjoy and people they appreciate working with, and I encourage them to discover how to make their work bigger and more meaningful.
 I also try to build up their resiliency and make sure they know that while growth doesn’t always feel good in the moment, it is worth it.